0x60df/loophole/README.md

 #### Key binding entry

-`loophole-set-key` ask you the command symbol by using `read-command` like `global-set-key`.
+`loophole-set-key` ask you the command symbol to be bound by using `read-command` like `global-set-key`.
 However, you can bind not only command but also keyboard macro as key binding entry.